anagrambuild/swig-wallet/README.md

 # SWIG Solana Wallet Protocol

-## ⚠️ SECURITY DISCLAIMER

-**Important: Swig is a work in progress and is not yet ready for production use.
-The workflows are provided for reference and testing purposes only.**

-**Swig is currently undergoing audit and should not be used in any production environment until audits are complete.**

 ## Building

 1. You must have the Agave toolchain of at least version 2.2.1 and its requirements installed.
 See [https://docs.anza.xyz/cli/install](https://docs.anza.xyz/cli/install) for more info.